 This will save you from ending up with a camera roll of low-quality images that clog up your digital storage and slow your workflow.

-This is by no means a comprehensive list of guidelines for composition, but starting with some will help bring more clarity to your composition.
+This is not a comprehensive list of guidelines for composition, but starting with some will help clarify your composition.

 As a result, your photographs will increase their impact on your audience.

 To receive regular updates on nature photography, please subscribe to our newsletter by clicking here.

 All copyrights reserved 2022.

 Johannesburg, South Africa